Kate Gale

-Kate Gale (born 1963) is an American author, poet, librettist, and independent publisher.
-She is the managing editor of Red Hen Press.
+Kate Gale (born 1966) is an American author, poet, librettist, and independent publisher.
+She is the publisher of Red Hen Press.

 Life

 Kate Gale was born in Binghamton, New York to Stephen Gale and Evadene Swanson.
 She graduated with a B.A. in English from Arizona State University.
 She received an M.A. in English with a creative writing emphasis from California State University Northridge in 1990 and a Ph.D. in English from Claremont Graduate University in 2003.